-This simple homemade AIP Ranch Dressing is dairy free, egg free, AIP, Paleo, and Whole 30 friendly.
-Use it as a veggie dip, a traditional salad dressing, or as a creamy sauce in my AIP Bacon Chicken Ranch Casserole.
-Grab the recipe for the dressing below.
+This simple homemade Whole 30 Ranch Dressing is dairy free, egg free, AIP, and Paleo.
+Made with coconut milk, it's perfectly creamy and still has that irresistible, classic flavor!
+Use it as a veggie dip, a traditional salad dressing, or as a creamy sauce in other dishes.

 So while I may be averse to store bought ranch dressings… well, you can find me licking the blender clean after I make mine.